-The project will therefore be conducted with the key stakeholders (cocoa growers, private sector, NGOs, etc.) to promote changes in practices and the acquisition of knowledge and skills, thereby contributing to longer term impacts.
-Five major results are essential to be able to initiate and oversee the agro ecological transition of cocoa production in Côte d'Ivoire and Ghana (Figure 1).
+The project is therefore conducted with the key stakeholders (cocoa growers, private sector, NGOs, etc.) to promote changes in practices and the acquisition of knowledge and skills, thereby contributing to longer term impacts.
+Five major results are essential to be able to initiate and oversee the agroecological and organizational of cocoa production in Côte d'Ivoire and Ghana (Figure 1).

-Figure 1: Impact pathway of the Cacao4Future Action
+Figure 1: Impact pathway of the Cacao4Future project